 A long straddle is established by buying both a put and call on the same security at the same strike price and with the same expiration.
 This investment strategy is profitable if the stock moves substantially up or down, and is often done in anticipation of a big movement in the stock price, but without knowing which way it will go.
 For instance, if an important court case is going to be decided soon that will have a substantial impact on the stock price, but whether it will favor or hurt the company is not known beforehand, then the straddle would be a good investment strategy.
 The greatest loss for the straddle is the premiums paid for the put and call, which will expire worthless if the stock price doesn’t move enough.

-One buys a straddle because the stock price is expected to move substantially before the expiration of the options; otherwise, they will expire either worthless or for a fraction of the premium paid.
-The straddle buyer can only profit if the value of either the call or the put is greater than the cost of the premium of both, the put and the call.
+To be profitable, the price of the underlier must move substantially before the expiration date of the options; otherwise, they will expire either worthless or for a fraction of the premium paid.
+The straddle buyer can only profit if the value of either the call or the put is greater than the cost of the premiums of both options.

 A short straddle is created when one writes both a put and a call with the same strike price and expiration date, which one would do if she believes that the stock will not move much before the expiration of the options.
 If the stock price remains flat, then both options expire worthless, allowing the straddle writer to keep both premiums.